-Note: The System Administrator must review the errors.log file each time an upstream.csv file is changed and immediately correct any reported errors.
+Note: Users should review the errors.log file regularly and correct any reported errors.

 To verify the system's Partition Mode policy, Thinklogical recommends the following:

 - Review the tlxcntl.log file as well as the errors.log file on the active controller card and correct any errors in the Partition Table before implementing multiple levels of security classification domains on the same Matrix Switch. - 2) Fully verify the Partition Mode on the active Primary Controller Card before implementing multiple levels of security classification domains on the same Matrix Switch. - 3) In a redundant system, make the Back-Up Controller Card active by disconnecting the LAN cable from the Primary Controller Card's LAN port.
 Check the tlxcntl.log file as well as the errors.log file on the Back-Up Controller Card for any errors in the Partition Table and correct them before implementing multiple levels of security classification domains on the same Matrix Switch using the Back-Up Controller Card. - 4) Fully verify the Back-Up Controller Card's Partition Domains before implementing multiple levels of security classification domains on the same Matrix Switch.